Four Hills Tournament 2024/2025: The competitions at a glance

 Hillsize: 142 m

-Beautiful, elegant and a new landmark of the city: In the winter of 2007/2008, the new construction of the Große Olympiaschanze replaced the previous Olympic jump, which had been built in preparation for the 1936 Olympic Games in Garmisch-Partenkirchen.
-Around 30,000 spectators are drawn here every year at New Year’s.
+It is beautiful, elegant and a new landmark of the town: in winter 2007/2008, the modern new construction of the large Olympic ski jump (142 m HS) replaced the previous Olympic ski jump, which had been built in the run-up to the 1936 Olympic Games in Garmisch-Partenkirchen.
+Around 30,000 spectators flock here every year for the traditional New Year’s ski jump.

 There is no competition that ski jumpers want to win more than the world-famous New Year’s competition in Garmisch-Partenkirchen.
 The competitions there usually end in dramatic fashion.

-With its location at the foot of Germany’s highest mountain, the Zugspitze (2,962 m), Garmisch-Partenkirchen is Germany’s #1 winter sports resort.
-In addition to the Four Hills Tournament, the Winter Olympics and the World Ski Championships have also taken place here.
-Winter sports fans have the choice between the glacier ski area on the Zugspitze and the “Garmisch-Classic” area, which is spread over the local mountain, the Kreuzeck and the Alpspitze.
-One of the highlights: the legendary Kandahar run at Kreuzeck.
+With its location at the foot of Germany’s highest mountain, the Zugspitze (2,962 metres), Garmisch-Partenkirchen is the number one winter sports resort in Germany.
+In addition to the Four Hills Tournament, the Winter Olympics and the Alpine World Ski Championships have also been held here.
+Winter sports enthusiasts can choose between the glacier ski area on the Zugspitze and the “Garmisch-Classic” ski area, which is spread over the Hausberg, Kreuzeck and Alpspitze.
+A highlight: the legendary Kandahar descent on the Kreuzeck.

 Hillsize: 128 m